davidcarboni/restolino/README.md

     # Production: non-reloadable
     #java $JAVA_OPTS -jar target/*-jar-with-dependencies.jar

-Yunoreload in production?
+Why not reload in production?
 Simple: you want to be using containers, but as a minimum you should be designing for stateless, immutable nodes.
 If something needs to change in production, deploy a new build using your flavour of continuous delivery.

 ### Is it really that cool?

-I was able to create a project from scratch (the hard way, thanks Eclipse) and get to a running api in 10 minutes by cutting and pasting the above snippets.
-For me that's a lot faster than configuring Spring or even Jersey, not to mention the confusion of debugging the config.
+I was able to create a project from scratch and get to a running api in 10 minutes by cutting and pasting the above snippets.
+For me that's a lot faster than configuring Spring or even Jersey, not to mention the opaque confusion of debugging config.

-Honestly, I build this in a day so don't expect a miracles, but hopefully it will give you a boost with getting stuff done rather than learning to love someone else's framework.
+Honestly, I originally build this in a day so don't expect a miracles.
+I hope it gives you a boost with getting stuff done rather than learning to love a fancy framework.

-Class reloading took quite a bit longer and I ditched the Servlet/Filter design for embedded Jetty with raw Handlers along the way, but it's worth it.
-There's something delicious about being able to add new methods, or change annotations, refrest the browser and see changes straight away.
+Class reloading took longer and I ditched Servlets for embedded Jetty and raw Handlers along the way.
+There's something delicious about being able to add new methods, or change annotations, refrest the browser and see your changes straight away.

-The code isn't too pretty, but it should just (about) work.
+The code isn't pretty, but it should just (about) work.
 Let me know if you like it.